🔍 Search

 What is Brute Force Attack?

-It relies on sheer computational power and persistence, essentially trying every conceivable option until the correct one is stumbled upon.
+This method relies on computational power rather than exploiting software vulnerabilities and can be time-consuming and resource-intensive.
 Brute force attacks are often used by hackers to exploit weak or easily guessable passwords and gain unauthorized access to a target, such as an online account, computer system, or network.

 Types of Brute Force Attacks